 Remission Is More Likely if You Avoid Triggers

 Psoriasis has no cure, and there’s no guaranteed way to get rid of symptoms for good.
 You cannot force psoriasis to go into remission.
-But, you can better your chances of going into remission, and staying in remission longer, by avoiding psoriasis triggers, including:
+But you can improve your chances of going into remission and staying in remission longer by avoiding psoriasis triggers, including:

 - Stress.
 This is one of the most common psoriasis triggers.
 For many people, avoiding stress completely can be almost impossible.
 That’s especially true if your psoriasis symptoms are causing you to feel stressed or anxious.
 Trying things like meditation, walking, or relaxation may help.

 - Infections.
 Anything that stresses or affects the immune system can be a psoriasis trigger.
 People with psoriasis may have a flare-up after getting sick with strep throat, bronchitis, or an ear infection, among other things.

 - Injuries to the skin.
 This could include anything from a scrape to a bug bite to getting a tattoo.